nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 },
 {% endhighlight %}

-Then add the method `DeepLinkHandler()` which will act as our callback when the session beings.
+Then add the method `DeepLinkHandler()` which will act as our callback when the session begins.
 The deep link data will be included here:

 {% highlight js %}
 function DeepLinkHandler(data) {